phone with solar panels

 Some companies offer solar monitoring systems with their solar inverter sales, particularly for micro inverters, but, as mentioned above, it is generally recommended to go with a standalone home energy monitor from a company that specialises in software development.
 If your manufacturer happens to do both, then it is a win-win.

-That’s not to say that you can’t achieve these things without solar consumption monitoring, but it does provide just that little bit of extra security when it comes to the performance of your solar system.
+That’s not to say that you can’t achieve these outcomes without solar consumption monitoring, but it does provide just that little bit of extra security when it comes to the performance of your solar system.

 If you haven’t already had solar panels installed but are keen to learn more about them, including the financial benefits and options available to you in Australia, read our guide below.